FauzanTanzil/quiz-app/README.md

-## About Quiz App
+# Quiz App

-Quiz App is a simple and interactive quiz application built with modern web technologies like React.
+Quiz App is a simple and interactive quiz application built with modern web technologies.
+This application allows users to take quizzes, get real-time feedback on their answers, and learn in an engaging way.

 ## Features